The temptation to wear lightweight, inappropriate and unsafe clothing increases with the temperature.

-These single-layer, lightweight jeans use tough Covec denim for good abrasion resistance with decent breathability and lightness for summer riding.
+These single-layer, lightweight jeans use rugged Covec denim for good abrasion resistance, decent breathability, and lightness for summer riding.

 They look pretty smart at the price and hide the fact that they’re armoured motorcycle trousers pretty well.
 CE-rated knee and hip protection come installed, YKK zips are used throughout, and the rivets, buttons, and detailing are excellent.

-Abrasion resistance is good for a single layer trouser and these are particularly stretchy.
+Abrasion resistance is good for single-layer trousers and these are particularly stretchy.
 The difference is noticeable immediately when sitting on your bike – they sit comfortably at the waist, pull in at the knees and hips, and won’t ride up or down on a long trip.

 Aesthetics are personal, of course, but we think these look great at the price and make an excellent summer trouser for those looking for a low-key solution.